Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Background

-Fix a complete finite area hyperbolic metric on $S$.
-A\textit{ geodesic lamination} is a closed subset of the surface consisting of complete, simple geodesics.
+{\bf Laminations:} Fix a complete finite area hyperbolic metric on $S$.
+A\textit{ geodesic lamination} on $S$ is a closed subset of $S$ consisting of complete, simple geodesics.
 In particular, $\mathcal{C}_{0}(S)\subset \mathcal{GL}(S)$.
-Geodesic laminations provide a natural completion for the curve complex.
-Each geodesic lamination can be equipped with a {\it transverse measure} (see \cite{phtraintr}).
-The pair of a lamination and a transverse measure is a {\it measured geodesic lamination}.
-We denote the space of measured geodesic laminations equipped with the weak$^{*}$ topology by $\mathcal{ML}(S)$. $\mathbb{R}^{+}$ acts by rescaling of measures on $\mathcal{ML}(S)$, each equivalence class is a {\it projective measured lamination}.
+Geodesic laminations provide a natural completion for the curve complex and Teichm\"{u}ller space.

+Each geodesic lamination can be equipped with a {\it transverse measure} \cite{phtraintr}.
+The pair of a lamination and a transverse measure is called a {\it measured geodesic lamination}.
+We denote the space of measured geodesic laminations equipped with the weak$^{*}$ topology by $\mathcal{ML}(S)$. $\mathbb{R}^{+}$ acts on $\mathcal{ML}(S)$ by rescaling measures, each equivalence class is called a {\it projective measured lamination}.
 We denote the quotient space by $\mathcal{PML}(S)$.

-By a result of Klarreich \cite{bdrycc} the Gromov boundary of the curve complex is identified with $\mathcal{EL}(S)$ the {\it ending laminations space}. $\mathcal{EL}(S)$ is the image of projective measured laminations with minimal filling support by the measure forgetful map equipped with the topology induced from the topology of $\mathcal{PML}(S)$ via the measure forgetful map.
+Recall that the curve complex of $S$ is Gromov hyperbolic.
+By a result of Klarreich \cite{bdrycc} the Gromov boundary of the curve complex is identified with the {\it ending laminations space} $\mathcal{EL}(S)$.
+The space $\mathcal{EL}(S)$ is the image of projective measured laminations with minimal filling support in $\mathcal{GL}(S)$ under the measure forgetful map.
+Moreover, $\mathcal{EL}(S)$ is equipped with the topology induced from the topology of $\mathcal{PML}(S)$ via the measure forgetful map.

-A {\it pants decomposition} $P$ is a maximal set of pair wise disjoint curves on the surface.
+{\bf Pants decomposition and markings:} A {\it pants decomposition} $P$ on $S$ is a maximal set of pair wise disjoint curves on $S$.
 A {\it (partial) marking} $\mu$ is obtained from a pants decomposition $P$ by adding transversal curves to (some) all of the curve in the pants decomposition.
 We call $P$ the base of $\mu$ and denote it by $\base(\mu)$.
-The set of all pants decompositions can be turned into a metric graph called the {\it pants graph} by putting a length one edge between any two pants decompositions which differ by an elementary move.
+The set of all pants decompositions can be turned into a metric graph which is called the {\it pants graph}.
+For this purpose we put a length one edge between any two pants decompositions which differ by an elementary move.
 Similarly the markings can be turned into a metric graph called the {\it marking graph}.
 For more detail see \cite{mm2}.

-\textbf{Subsurface coefficient:} An {\it essential subsurface} $Y\subseteq S$ is a compact, connected subsurface whose boundary consists of essential curves in $S$ or boundary curves of $S$ which is not a $3-$holed sphere.
-We do not distinguish between a subsurface and its isotopy class.
+\textbf{Subsurface coefficient:} An {\it essential subsurface} $Y\subseteq S$ is a compact, connected subsurface of $S$ whose boundary consists of essential curves in $S$ or boundary curves of $S$ which is not a $3-$holed sphere.
+In this paper we do not distinguish between a subsurface and its isotopy class.